• Stories and Events

 Cultural Activities

-You can also experience elements of the local culture and learn about the rich history of the Sapo people through the Sapo Cultural Group.
+You can experience elements of the local culture and learn about the rich history of the Sapo people through the Sapo Cultural Group.
 Visitors can organize a performance through the Sapo Ecolodge and enjoy traditional drumming, dancing, and performances.
 The experience also includes a dramatic retelling of the Sapo people's history, showcasing their close relationship with the chimpanzees that live in the Sapo landscape.

 This experience is an excellent opportunity to gain insight into Liberia's cultural heritage and appreciate the stories, music, and dance that make this country so unique.
-It's an incredible opportunity to engage with the local community in a way that benefits the local community and celebrates local culture.

 Sapo Cultural Group performance, photo courtesy of Solimar International.